 Fraudulent use of any meal card will immediately be reported to the Office of Student Development for appropriate conduct action.

 A Word about Flex Dollars

 Additional flex dollars may be purchased at New Woody's.
-If your University Card is lost or stolen, you should notify the Manager at New Woody's immediately.
+If your University Card is lost or stolen notify the manager at New Woody's and the University Library immediately.